 You must book a flight to Auckland but home from Sydney for this cruise.
 This type of ticket is called an “open-jaw” ticket.

-The earliest you will be able to book your flight ticket is around 11 months before your planned departure date when seats and prices are released by the airline.
+The earliest you can book your flight ticket is around 11 months before your planned departure date when the airline releases seats and prices.

 A flight journey with fewer stops is often worth the extra cost

 Book a ticket with as few stops as possible unless you want a stopover on the way to New Zealand (for example, overnight in a city such as Singapore to break up the long journey).